nwaywood/react-material-table/readme.md

 -   Full featured, "heavyweight" tables, which could functionally do everything we required but with complex API's that weren't very user friendly
 -   Or comparatively basic components with nice, simple API's but lack all the features we required

-This table is definitely more on the basic side of the spectrum, but contains all the features that we typically require (which is hopefully the set of features you need as well!):
+This table is definitely more on the basic side of the spectrum, but contains all the features that we typically require (which is hopefully the set of features you need as well!)

+## Features

 -   Click handlers for rows
 -   Accordions